Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 mongosh

-In the interface that opens, enter the command:
+In the opened interface, enter the command:

 show dbs